 Back to top

-Never use the words “click here” or “learn more.”
+Avoid phrases like “click here” or “learn more.”
 Instead, use descriptive links.
 Descriptive links help people understand the context of the link and click before they take action.
 Describe links that highlight the subject, not the action.

-• Descriptive links (use): Contact our agency for more information about local services.
+Use this: "Contact our agency for more information about local services."

 Back to top

-Create a structural & visual hierarchy
+Create a Structural & Visual Hierarchy

 Pages should only focus on a single topic.
 When creating a page of content, use the inverted pyramid to structure the page.